Nonequilibrium thermomechanics of Gaussian phase packet crystals: application to the quasistatic quasicontinuum method: Introduction

 \section{Introduction}

 Crystalline solids exhibit physical and chemical transport phenomena across wide ranges of length and time scales.
-This includes the transport of charges~\citep{butcher1986theory,ziman2001electrons}, of heat ~\citep{ziman2001electrons}, and of mass~\citep{weiner2012statistical}, as well as mechanical failure.
-Understanding such phenomena is crucial from both a fundamental scientific standpoint as well as to further advance technologies ranging form solid-state batteries~\citep{kim2014atomistic} to thermal management systems~\citep{hicks1993thermoelectric} to failure-resistant metallic structural components~\citep{hirth1980effects} -- all exposed to complex dynamic conditions \Revision{varying over time scales of a few microseconds to several hours and length scales of a few nanometers to a few meters}. \Revision{Such variety of length and time scales underlying the} transport phenomena mandates the need for simulation techniques that capture the physical processes at all length and time scales involved.
-While continuum mechanics and related finite element and phase field methods have been successful at modeling physical processes at relatively large length scales (typically micrometers and above) and time scales (milliseconds and above)~\citep{hirth1980effects,mendez2018diffusive}, molecular statics (MS) and molecular dynamics (MD) have been successful at elucidating the physics of various transport phenomena at atomic-level length scales (angstroms to tens of nanometers) and time scales (femto- to nanoseconds)~\citep{tuckerman2010statistical}.
+This includes the transport of charges~\citep{butcher1986theory,ziman2001electrons}, heat ~\citep{ziman2001electrons}, and mass~\citep{weiner2012statistical}, as well as mechanical failure.
+Understanding such phenomena is crucial from both a fundamental scientific standpoint as well as to further advance technologies ranging from solid-state batteries~\citep{kim2014atomistic} to thermal management systems~\citep{hicks1993thermoelectric} to failure-resistant metallic structural components~\citep{hirth1980effects} -- all exposed to complex dynamic conditions \Revision{varying over time scales of a few microseconds to several hours and length scales of a few nanometers to a meter}. \Revision{Such a variety of length and time scales underlying the transport phenomena calls for simulation techniques that capture the physical processes across} all length and time scales involved.
+While continuum mechanics and related finite element (FE) and phase field methods have been successful at modeling physical processes at relatively large length scales (typically micrometers and above) and time scales (milliseconds and above)~\citep{hirth1980effects,mendez2018diffusive}, molecular statics (MS) and molecular dynamics (MD) have been successful at elucidating the physics of various transport phenomena at atomic-level length scales (angstroms to tens of nanometers) and time scales (femto- to nanoseconds)~\citep{tuckerman2010statistical}.
 Where a higher level of accuracy is required, methods such as Density Functional Theory (DFT) or the direct computation of Schr\"{o}dinger's equation have aimed \Revision{at capturing the quantum coupling of molecular-level physics.} All of the aforementioned techniques specialize in the approximate ranges of length and time scales mentioned above.
-However, each of those techniques poses restrictive assumptions at smaller scales while becoming prohibitively costly at larger scales, hence making scale-bridging techniques attractive~\citep{srivastava2014limit,van2020roadmap}. \Revision{For instance, the current state-of-the-art DFT based multiscale modeling techniques developed by~\citet{motamarri2020dft} can model systems consisting of approximately 4000 atoms with a large computational cost incurred by massively parallel supercomputers.}
+However, each of those techniques poses restrictive assumptions at smaller scales while becoming prohibitively costly at larger scales, hence making scale-bridging techniques attractive~\citep{srivastava2014limit,van2020roadmap}. \Revision{For instance, the state-of-the-art DFT-based multiscale modeling techniques developed by~\citet{motamarri2020dft} make ab-initio accuracy available to larger atomic ensembles, simulating systems consisting of approximately 4000 atoms with a large computational cost met by massively parallel supercomputers.}